BSC-ES/providentia/.gitlab/issue_templates/Bug.md

 ## Configuration file

-(If you are using the dashboard, please download the configuration file from there)
+(If you are using the dashboard, please download the configuration file from there.
+Do not write the path to your configuration file, only copy and paste its content)

 ## Machine